Dr. Walter Sartor devotes his expertise to his hometown.

 The lasting impact of his work fuels him, Dr. Sartor said.

 "A weight loss surgery is one operation, and yet, it can resolve multiple medical problems.
 When our bariatric patients come to see us 12 months after their operations, they are no longer suffering from diabetes, high blood pressure, or sleep apnea," Sartor said.
-"They are doing things they never thought they thought they could do, like running marathons.
+"They are doing things they never thought they could do, like running marathons.
 That's one of the main reasons we do this—to make a difference in people’s lives."

 His wife Sue and their three children bring him great joy—as do his partners at the surgery clinic.